Christmas may be over for another year, but it’s not only Santa who makes a list and checks it twice; introducing the best Formula 1 podcasts of 2019…

-One of the things we love about this podcast is Mithila and Kunal don’t only focus on the news, they also look to the future and add commentary on the direction they see things heading, and add their own opinions into the mix.
+One of the things we love about this podcast is the team of Mithila and Kunal don’t only focus on the world of news, they also look to the future and add commentary on the direction they see things heading, and add their own opinions into the mix.

 Their recent episode explaining why Ferrari should go after Toto Wolff before Lewis Hamilton was particularly insightful.

-A lot of podcasts have paused until the 2020 season starts, but Inside Line hasn’t, so it is a great way to get your F1 podcast fix during the offseason.
+A lot of podcasts have paused until the 2020 season starts, but Inside Line hasn’t, so it is a great way to listen in and get your F1 podcast fix during the offseason.

 Formula 1 Grid Talk